Skip to main content

 What is financial wellness?

-The term ‘financial wellness’ describes an enduring balance between a group or individual’s income, expenditure, savings, and debt which allows for better control over their money.
+The term financial wellness describes a balance between a group or individual’s income, expenditure, savings, and debt that allows for maximum control over their money.
 When financial wellness is achieved, the group or individual:

 • May easily absorb emergency expenses.